Alfresco/docs-alfresco/ags/latest/using/smc/user-guide.md

 You can edit classification details and change the assigned security marks, as well as reclassifying content to downgrade, upgrade, and declassify it.

-When a file, record, folder, or category is originally classified, a downgrade or declassification schedule can be set up.
+When a file, record, folder, or {% include tooltip.html word="category" text="category" %} is originally classified, a downgrade or declassification schedule can be set up.
 It's recommended that you follow this schedule when reclassifying.

 You also can't reclassify a content higher than your own security level.
 So if your security clearance is Confidential,